Morgan Bell: Hunter anthologies

-Novascapes volume 1

 Bell contributed a short story to Novascapes, the 2014 Hunter Speculative Fiction Anthology, alongside award-winning authors such as Margo Lanagan, Kirstyn McDermott, and Russell Blackford.
 Bell's story, The Switch, is based on Germanic folklore.
 The Anthology was published 30 September 2014 by Invisible Elephant Press.
 The cover art was designed by local illustrator Tallulah Cunningham.

 Novascapes was launched at the 2015 Newcastle Writers Festival at a session hosted by Russell Blackford at 10am-11am Sunday 22 March 2015 at Newcastle City Hall.
 Editor Cassandra Page (C.E.
 Page) gave an introduction and then readings of excerpts were performed by the following contributing authors: Janeen Webb, Sheree Christoffersen, Danuta Electra Raine, and Samantha Fisher.
 The line-up represented a cross-section of genres and author experience.

-The anthology contains the following stories: